GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Experiments

 \item \textbf{VLM experiments:} For SPA-VL, we use 50 samples from the validation set to construct steering vectors and split the rest into dev and test sets using a 10/90 split.
 For MMHal-Bench, we follow the protocol from prior work~\citep{ref:liu2024reducing}, using 50 samples for steering and evaluating directly on the MMHal-Bench test set. \end{itemize}

-\paragraph{Implementation Details.} We provide implementation details of \method{} and baselines as follows:
+\myparagraph{Implementation Details.} We provide implementation details of \method{} and baselines as follows:

 \begin{itemize} \item \textbf{LoRA fine-tuning:} For training with LoRA, we set the rank to $16$ and alpha to $32$.
 We fine-tune the model for $10$ iterations using a learning rate of $5e\!-\!6$ and a batch size of $16$.
 For \method{}, we use a batch size of $96$ for QA tasks and $160$ for generation tasks, while each batch contains $16$ positive and $16$ negative samples for each attribute. \item \textbf{Hyperparameters for steering baslines:} For steering baselines, we follow the same experimental setup as in the original papers.
 For each of the baseline, we select hyperparameters based on performance on a held-out development set.
-For our method, we provide a hyperparameter analysis in~\cref{sec:app-analysis} \end{itemize}
+For the number of samples for constructing the steering vectors, across datasets, we observe that the performance stabilizes in the 40-60 range, so we choose 50 samples for consistency across experiments.
+For example, on TruthfulQA with Qwen, validation accuracy with 10, 20, 50, 80, 100 samples is 53.72, 55.23, 59.13, 59.49, 59.57, respectively, with $<0.5\%$ gain beyond 50 samples, showing that the principal direction is already well estimated.
+For other hyperparameters such as $\alpha$ and $k$, we provide a hyperparameter analysis in~\cref{sec:app-analysis} \end{itemize}

-\paragraph{GPUs.} All of our experiments are run on four RTX A6000 with 48G memory each.
+\myparagraph{GPUs.} All of our experiments are run on four RTX A6000 with 48G memory each.

+\myparagraph{Running Time.} For LLM experiments, the total runtime for computing IG, extracting hidden states, and constructing steering vectors on 50 TruthfulQA samples is approximately 96 seconds on a RTX A6000-48G GPU, which is negligible compared to the cost of LoRA fine-tuning.
+For fair comparison, we use the same samples used to construct steering vectors for \method{} for all steering baselines.
+For VLM experiments, the total runtime for computing IG, extracting hidden states, and constructing steering vectors on 50 SPA-VL samples is approximately 302 seconds on a RTX A6000-48G GPU, which is negligible compared to the cost of LoRA, which is on the order of 30-3600 minutes.